Valuative invariants for large classes of matroids: Applications to basic valuative invariants

-Since $\ehr(\mathsf{T}_{k,n},t-1)$ has non-negative coefficients, the heuristic is that having more circuit-hyperplanes causes the coefficients of $\ehr(\M,t)$ to be smaller.
-We can now benefit from Lemma \ref{lem:bound-ch-sparsepaving}.
-It guarantees that for each $k$ and $n$ we can find a sparse paving matroid of rank $k$, cardinality $n$ having at least $\uplambda=\frac{1}{n}\binom{n}{k}$ circuit-hyperplanes.
-Substituting the value $\uplambda = \frac{1}{n}\binom{n}{k}$ in the formula of Proposition \ref{prop:ehrhart-sparsepaving} shows that there are Ehrhart polynomials of base polytopes of sparse-paving matroids with negative coefficients.
-For example, the quadratic coefficient of the matroid obtained taking $n = 3589$ and $k=3$ is negative.
+\begin{proof} Our Corollary~\ref{coro:bound-circuit-hyperplanes-sparse-paving} guarantees that for each $k$ and $n$ we can find a sparse paving matroid of rank $k$, cardinality $n$ having at least $\uplambda=\frac{1}{n}\binom{n}{k}$ circuit-hyperplanes.
+Substituting the value $\uplambda = \frac{1}{n}\binom{n}{k}$ in the formula of Proposition~\ref{prop:ehrhart-sparsepaving} shows that there are Ehrhart polynomials of base polytopes of sparse-paving matroids with negative coefficients.
+For example, the quadratic coefficient of the matroid obtained taking $n = 3589$ and $k=3$ is negative. \end{proof}